 Our principles form the foundation of our Regional Digital Strategy.
 They will steer all themes, goals, objectives and will act as reference to our communities expectations during the implementation of the Strategy.

-Inclusive

-All citizens benefit from digitalisation and digital transformation, where no one is left behind
+Inclusive All citizens benefit from digitalisation and digital transformation, where no one is left behind on, community needs, ft improve liveability and create new job opportunities used to address

 People-focused